-USAA ATM or Debit Card (Continued) Some transactions may not be available at certain ATMs. • We place limitations on the dollar amount and frequency of ATM cash deposits and withdrawals, debit card cash advances, debit card purchases, and debit card funding transactions using third-party payment services.
+USAA ATM or Debit Card (Continued) Some transactions may not be available at certain ATMs.
+We place limitations on the dollar amount and frequency of ATM cash deposits and withdrawals, debit card cash advances, debit card purchases, and debit card funding transactions using third-party payment services.
 See the Account and Service Fee Schedule for the current limits.
 ATM transactions may also be subject to limits set by a non-USAA ATM operator or network.
-See the Account and Service Fee Schedule for additional information. • If your debit card or debit card number is used to initiate an Limitations electronic credit transfer, the frequency and dollar amount that apply of those transfers may be limited by the applicable card network or service provider.
+See the Account and Service Fee Schedule for additional information.
+Limitations that apply If your debit card or debit card number is used to initiate an electronic credit transfer, the frequency and dollar amount of those transfers may be limited by the applicable card network or service provider.
 The merchant or service provider may charge a service fee for this transaction.
-We may suspend or terminate your Card at any time without cause or notice. • We have the right to refuse a transaction on your account when your Card has been reported lost or stolen, or when we reasonably believe there is unusual activity on your account. • Some ATMs may experience technical difficulties including a lack of sufficient cash to fulfill your withdraw request.
-If you use your Card for withdrawals or purchases in a currency other than U.S. dollars, we charge your account for the U.S. dollar equivalent of the transaction.
+We may suspend or terminate your Card at any time without cause or notice.
+We have the right to refuse a transaction on your account when your Card has been reported lost or stolen, or when we reasonably believe there is unusual activity on your account.
+Some ATMs may experience technical difficulties including a lack of sufficient cash to fulfill your withdraw request.
+Foreign Transactions with Your Card If you use your Card for withdrawals or purchases in a currency other than U.S. dollars, we charge your account for the U.S. dollar equivalent of the transaction.
 Note, this can occur even if you transact with a foreign merchant while you are present in the United States.
-Depending on the specific arrangements that are in place, the foreign exchange rate and calculation of the U.S. dollar equivalent will be done by the bank at which you conducted the transaction, the network to which the ATM belongs, the merchant or its network, or the Card association in accordance with its then current policies, which may Foreign also include fees for the transaction.
-The exchange rate in effect when Transactions the transaction is processed may be different from the rate in effect on with Your Card the date of your transaction or the date it is posted to your account.
-We may impose a fee for these types of transactions.
+Depending on the specific arrangements that are in place, the foreign exchange rate and calculation of the U.S. dollar equivalent will be done by the bank at which you conducted the transaction, the network to which the ATM belongs, the merchant or its network, or the Card association in accordance with its then current policies, which may also include fees for the transaction.
+The exchange rate in effect when the transaction is processed may be different from the rate in effect on the date of your transactions.
 See the Account and Service Fee Schedule for fees that may apply.
 The foreign exchange rate may include a spread, commission and other costs, and may differ from rates quoted elsewhere.
 Fees may also apply if you use your Card for withdrawals or purchases in U.S. dollars with a merchant, financial institution, or ATM in a foreign country.
 See the Account and Service Fee Schedule for information.
+Recurring Card Payments If we issue you a new Card, the merchant with whom you set up a recurring or preauthorized payment may receive your new Card information to facilitate the continuation of your authorized recurring transactions.
+However, since not all merchants may receive this updated Card information, including any new Card number issued to you, it is your responsibility to inform the merchant of changes to your Card, including any changes to your Card number or expiration date or closure of your account.
+We are not responsible for any merchant fees or other charges you may incur by not informing the merchant of the Card update.